Containers have revolutionized the way many people view IT and the deployment of apps and services. But what exactly are containers?

 Containers are also a great means for deploying and scaling websites, without interfering with the operation of other apps and services on a particular server.
 Imagine your basic website served on a VM allows you to easily add web-based applications and/or services to expand your offerings; these applications and/or services could be added without requiring their dependencies to be met by the hosting computer.
 With this in place, you no longer have to worry that installing a new application will interfere with either the host computer or the host VM, as the container is a self-contained application.
 Containers are also portable, meaning they can be deployed and will run as expected on any environment that includes a container runtime such as the Docker Engine or Podman.

 SEE: Master Kubernetes, React, AWS and more valuable cloud skills with this training (TechRepublic Academy)

 Sometimes people are confused about the differences between VMs and containers.
 Containers are not VMs, and Docker is not a container.
 The hierarchy looks something like this:

 Hardware > host OS > VM > Docker > container

-A container is served up by software (such as Docker), which exists on a VM (such as those run on VirtualBox, VMware or, on a much larger scale, AWS) that is run on a host OS (such as Ubuntu Linux) running on adequate hardware.
+A container is served up by software such as Docker that exists on a VM such as those run on VirtualBox, VMware or, on a much larger scale, AWS that is run on a host OS such as Ubuntu Linux running on adequate hardware.
 Containers can also be deployed on Kubernetes clusters, which make it much easier to manage them at scale.

 When you consider making containers part of your business plan, a local Docker installation isn’t the only game in town.
 Other services to consider are: